 1989 - Again sponsored by the Church of Humanism, visited Prague to explore ways to help the Czech Unitarians.
 Participated in a major demonstration against the Soviet oppressors, witnessing police brutality.

-1990 - As a delegate of the Church of Humanism, an NGO accredited by the United Nations Division on Palestinian Rights, came out in defense of Mordecai Vanunu, Israeli anti-nuclear activist who provided proof that Israel is manufacturing nuclear weapons.
-Vanunu was kidnapped by agents in Italy smuggled back to Israel and has been languishing in a dank, cramped cell in solitary confinement for 18. years and is now released under very severe circumstances.
+1990 - As a delegate of the Church of Humanism, an NGO accredited by the United Nations Division on Palestinian Rights, came out in defense of Mordecai Vanunu, Israeli anti-nuclear weapons activist and whistleblower who provided proof that Israel is manufacturing nuclear weapons.
+Vanunu was kidnapped by agents in Italy, smuggled back to Israel, and convicted in a closed trial.
+He languished in a dank, cramped cell in solitary confinement for 11 of his 18-year incarceration and is now on release under severe restrictions and circumstances.

 1991 - As International Coordinator for the Development of the Czech Unitarian Association, organized the American Friends of the CUA with the purpose of helping the Czech Unitarians who lost their church to a corrupt cleric who had himself elected as superintendent for 10 years and locked out 400 Czech Unitarians.

-1992 - Over three years, cooked vegetable soups that were distributed by volunteers of the Church of Humanism to some 4,000 homeless people in N.Y.C.
+1992 - Over four years, cooked vegetable soups that were distributed by volunteers of the Church of Humanism to some 4,000 homeless people in N.Y.C.

 1993 - Issued an appeal for the release of Leonard Peltier, a Lakota Indian leader now in his 21st year of unjust imprisonment.

-1995 - Became one of the founders of the Unitarian Universalist Partner Church Council and served on its Executive Committee.
+1995 - Became one of the founding members of the Unitarian Universalist Partner Church Council and served on its Executive Committee.

 1998 - Elected to the Board of Directors of the North American Committee for Humanism (NACH).